The short answer

 When should I spay or neuter my dog?

-Small breeds under 20 kg are typically safe at 6 months.
-Many vets now recommend waiting until 12–18 months for large/giant breeds (German Shepherds, Golden Retrievers, Labradors, Great Danes) to allow full skeletal development.
-Talk to your vet about timing for your specific dog.
+Small breeds under 20 kg are generally safe at about 6 months.
+Many vets now recommend waiting until 12 to 18 months for large and giant breeds (German Shepherds, Golden Retrievers, Labradors, Great Danes) to allow full skeletal development.
+Talk to your vet about the right timing for your specific dog.

 How long does dog spay/neuter recovery take?

-Most dogs need 10–14 days for full recovery.
-Day 1–2 involves grogginess and reduced appetite.
-Days 3–10 require restricted activity (no running, jumping, or stairs).
-Stitches come out around day 10–14.
-See the recovery timeline above.
+Most dogs need 10 to 14 days for full recovery.
+Day 1 to 2 involves grogginess and reduced appetite.
+Days 3 to 10 require restricted activity, so no running, jumping, or stairs.
+Stitches come out around day 10 to 14.
+A female spay takes longer to heal than a male neuter because it is abdominal surgery.

-Standard pet insurance plans do not cover spay/neuter as it's considered elective/preventive.
+Standard pet insurance plans do not cover spay/neuter, because it is considered elective preventive care.
 Some comprehensive wellness add-ons include it, but the add-on cost usually exceeds the savings on a single procedure.
+A low-cost clinic or adopting an already-fixed dog is cheaper.

-Similar process, different costs and programs.
-Cat spay/neuter is significantly cheaper, recovery is faster, and Calgary has a free city-funded program for low-income cat owners that doesn't exist for dogs.
+Similar surgery, different costs and programs.
+Cat spay/neuter is significantly cheaper, recovery is faster, and Calgary has a free city-funded program for low-income cat owners that does not exist for dogs.
 See our cat spay/neuter guide.

 Skip the Surgery Bill — Adopt